datamade/usaddress/training/README.md

 parserator label <filepath for your input CSV> <filepath for your output XML> usaddress
 ```

-The **output** filepath can be anything you want, since usaddress will make a new file with the name and location described by the path, but it's good practice to give it the same name and location as the input CSV file.
+The **output** filepath can be anything you want, since usaddress will make a new file with the name and location described by the path, but it's good practice to give it a similar name and location as the input CSV file.
 For our example, the command for labeling our training data will look like this:

 ```
 parserator label training/new_addresses.csv training/new_addresses.xml usaddress
 ```

-Run this command and the labelling program will launch in the command line.
+Run this command and the labeling program will launch in the command line.
 It will start by printing some information to describe the commands that you can use to label addresses:

 ```
 Start console labeling!